CSE232-MSU/CSE232/Labs/lab02.md

 ## Coding Assignment

-### Assignment Overview

-The aim of this assignment is practice the use of while-loops and conditional statements.
-You are going to write a program that prompts the user for an integer, and then determines the **additive persistence** and corresponding **additive root**.
-You will continue prompting the user for an integer until they enter a negative number, which indicates that they are finished.

 ### Background

 There are many properties of numbers that one can investigate.
 The ancient Greeks were fascinated by the properties of integers, even ascribing them mystical properties.